QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 These are the terms and fees for QuickBooks Capital installment loans:

-QuickBooks Capital offers installment loans with six-month, nine-month, 12-month, and 18-month term lengths.
-Interest rates vary depending on the length of the loan, your credit history, and the loan amount.
-The dollar amount your business is eligible for will depend on your business financials, though the borrowing range is anywhere from $1,500 to $150,000.
-QuickBooks Capital does not require collateral but does require a personal guarantee: a promise that you personally will pay the business loan back should your business declare bankruptcy.
+QuickBooks Capital offers installment loans with term lengths from six to 24 months.
+Interest rates for a QuickBooks Capital loan are based on the length of the loan, your credit history, and the loan amount.
+The dollar amount your business is eligible for is based on your business financials, though the borrowing range is anywhere from $1,500 to $200,000.
+QuickBooks Capital does not require collateral but does require a personal guarantee: a promise that you will pay the business loan back should your business declare bankruptcy.

 Since QuickBooks Capital offers installment loans, you can save money on interest costs by paying off your loan early.
 There are no prepayment penalties.
 Payments are debited weekly or monthly from your business bank account using ACH payments.
 You can use QuickBooks Capital’s loan calculator to get an idea of how much your payments might be.